codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/WEB/01 WALKING AN APPLICATION.md

 ### Opening Developer Tools

 The way to access developer tools is different for every browser.
-If you're not sure how to access it, click the "View Site" button on the top right of this task to get instructions to how to access the tools for your browser.

-## **Inspecto****r**
+### Inspector

 The page source doesn't always represent what's shown on a webpage; this is because CSS, JavaScript and user interaction can change the content and style of the page, which means we need a way to view what's been displayed in the browser window at this exact time.
 Element inspector assists us with this by providing us with a live representation of what is currently on the website.